learn-co-curriculum/react-hooks-class-state/README.md

 # Using State in Class Components

+## Learning Goals

+- Create an initial state object in a class component
+- Use the `this.setState` method to update state

-## Overview
+## Introduction

 Before React Hooks came along, using **state** in a component was only possible in class components.
 In this lesson, we'll see how state works inside of class components and a few of the similarities and differences with how it works in function components.

-## Objectives

-1. Create an initial state object in a class component
-2. Use the `this.setState` method to update state

 ## Initializing State

 In a function component, any time we needed to add state variables to our components, we use the `useState` hook, like so:

 ```js
 import React, { useState } from "react";